Malcolm

 Is wrong about us.

 The order works at two levels simultaneously.
-At the level of military strategy, it is conventional camouflage – moving foliage that prevents Macbeth's scouts from accurately reporting on the assembled force.
-At the level of prophecy, it is the mechanism by which the Witches' supernatural-impossibility language is functionally fulfilled by ordinary human labour.
-The argument the order makes is one of the play's most pointed pieces of writing on the relationship between supernatural prediction and human agency.
-Where Macbeth had trusted the prophecies' surface meaning and built his confidence on their literal terms, Malcolm acts on the available human-rational evidence and inadvertently produces the fulfillment the prophecies had encoded.
+At the level of military strategy, it is conventional camouflage – moving foliage that prevents Macbeth’s scouts from accurately reporting on the assembled force.
+At the level of prophecy, it is the mechanism by which the Witches’ supernatural-impossibility language is functionally fulfilled by ordinary human labour.
+Where Macbeth had trusted the prophecies’ surface meaning and built his confidence on their literal terms, Malcolm acts on the available human-rational evidence and inadvertently produces the fulfilment the prophecies had encoded.
 By A5S6, the leafy screens are thrown down, the army shows itself for what it is, and the assault on Dunsinane begins.

 The New King

-The A5S8 closing scene is the play's resolution.
+The A5S8 closing scene is the play’s resolution.
 Macduff has killed Macbeth, carried the severed head onto the stage, and proclaimed Malcolm king.
 The assembled thanes have confirmed the accession with the cry of "Hail, King of Scotland!"
-The floor opens for Malcolm's first speech as monarch.
-The decisions he makes in the next thirty lines define the political register on which his reign will operate.
+The decisions Malcolm makes in his first speech as monarch define the political register on which his reign will operate.

 Original